OSUrobotics/infrastructure-raspi/README.md

 ### Action Servers:
 - __set_test_parameters__
+  - Action server that the _Set Test Parameters_ parameter action client sends a goal to.
+  - Used to signal start of a trial.
+Runs any hardware code necessary for getting the apparatus ready for a trial.
+Sends result when hardware code has either finished executing or failed.
+- __reset_hardware__
-  - Action server that the _User Arm Control_ stage action client sends a goal to.
+  - Action server that the _Reset_ stage action client sends a goal to.
-  - Used to signal start of arm control.
-Sends result once arm control has finished
+  - Used to signal end of a trial.
+Runs any hardware code necessary for resetting the apparatus after a trial.
+Sends result when hardware code has either finished executing or failed.
 ### Services:
 - None
 ### Publishers: